migtools/mig-operator/docs/usage/Rollback.md

 # Rollback

 MTC allows for rollback of Migration Plans.
-Rollback can be used to revert an application back to its original state.
+Rollback can be used to revert namespaces migrated by MTC Migration Plans back to their original states.

 ## Effects of rollback